msvana/filechat/README.md

 ## Configuration

 On the first run, FileChat creates a configuration file at `~/.config/filechat.json`.
-You can modify it as you need.
+Feel free to change it as you need.
 Here is a full example:

 ```json